 We're grown for our taproots which form below the ground.
 Above ground, we have fern-like leaves grow from the top of our roots.
 Most of us have, tapering orange roots, 20-28cm long and wide.
 Some varieties are more rounded and shaped like a top whilst others are harvested when very young and small – they're sold in bunches.

-We're available all year round but at our best value from March to August.
+We're available all year round but at our best value from February to September

 We're long and tapered, with a pointed growing tip, smooth skin and good external and internal colour.
 We have a crisp, deep flavour with a very red to orange flesh that is great for juicing.